 Fat biking is the newest winter adventure sport, and in Canmore, it’s never been more popular than it is now.
 With hundreds of bike trails in and around Canmore, it’s no surprise that summer cyclists have now found a way to ride in winter too!

-Fat bikes have large tires that to put it simply, are fat.
-Sometimes up to 4 inches wide!
+Fat bikes have oversized tires that, to put it simply, are fat – sometimes up to 4 inches wide!
 These tires allow for riding on snowy trails where traditional bikes would sink or slip around.

 23. Winter camping